Gluten-free pumpkin cake with cream

-How to prepare pumpkin purée?
+How to make pumpkin purée?

-Gingerbread-flavoured pumpkin cake?
+Can I freeze pumpkin cake?

 Hungry for more?
 Here you go!
 Try a few more pumpkin recipes.